nickzermeno/nickzermeno.github.io/README.md

 Here is my respository created for the purpose of a GitHub Pages website.
-Please visit the website at https://nickzermeno.github.io/# to see the website in action.
+Please visit the website at https://nickzermeno.github.io/# to see it in action.